 Caroline Vodzak is the owner and principal attorney of Vodzak Law, a law practice in South Park, which is a southern suburb of Pittsburgh, Pennsylvania.
-She has been practicing law for 12 years, and her work is focused on family law matters (divorce, child custody, support), orphans’ court issues (adoption and guardianships), and appeals.
+She has been practicing law for 13 years, and her work is focused on family law matters (divorce, child custody, support), orphans’ court issues (adoptions), and appeals.
 For more than a decade, Caroline has been helping people with both their common and extraordinary legal needs.
-She routinely dedicates a portion of her time to pro bono legal representation of qualifying clients.

 In addition as a member of the Pennsylvania Bar Association, Caroline served as vice chair of its Plain English Committee, whose mission is to improve access to the law by demystifying its language whenever practicable.
 She also belongs to its Statutory Law, Appellate Advocacy, and Federal Practice Committees and holds membership in the Bar Association of the Third Federal Circuit.

 While in law school, Caroline was a member of the Duquesne Law Review and, as a legal writing fellow, worked as a teaching assistant for a legal research and writing course for first-year law students.
 She received the CALI Excellence for the Future award for the highest grade in Pennsylvania Civil Procedure.
 Caroline was a student attorney at Duquesne University School of Law’s Economic and Community Development Law Clinic where she assisted a musician in a trademark infringement lawsuit, helped nonprofit organizations obtain 501 (c)(3) tax-exempt status, and represented clients in unemployment compensation hearings.
 She also worked as a part-time law clerk at a local firm and as a summer intern for the Honorable Donald E. Ziegler of the United States District Court for the Western District of Pennsylvania.